New Flyer Low Floor: Trolleybus

+One prototype Low Floor trolleybus was introduced in 2005, sold to Coast Mountain Bus Company as an E40LF model; since New Flyer were introducing their Low Floor Restyled series that year, production of Low Floor trolleybuses has been designated as E40LFR and E60LFR.

 Coast Mountain Bus Company designated their E40LF as TransLink 2101, which was unveiled at Stanley Park in 2005.
 Although it is designated an E40LF, 2101 bears the updated front and rear fascias of the LFR "Restyled" models.

-H40LFR fuel cell vehicles
+Fuel cell

 Twenty-one examples of the fuel cell "restyled" variant designated H40LFR were operated by SunLine Transit Agency and BC Transit.
 20 H40LFR buses were built for BC Transit in 2010 at an estimated total cost of million, including operating costs through 2014.
 They were meant to showcase fuel cell vehicles during the 2010 Winter Olympics.
 After 2014, BC Transit announced plans to sell off their H40LFR buses, stating that operating costs were double that of conventional diesel-powered buses.